Chemical weapon proliferation: Israel

-As of 2015, Israel has signed but not ratified the Chemical Weapons Convention, and according to the Russian Federation Foreign Intelligence Service, Israel has significant stores of chemical weapons of its own manufacture.
-It possesses a highly developed chemical and petrochemical industry, skilled specialists, and stocks of source material, and is capable of producing several nerve, blister and incapacitating agents.
-A 2005 report from the Swedish Defence Research Agency concluded that Israel is probably not actively producing "traditional" chemical weapons, but may have a functional stockpile of previously produced material.
-Assessment of Israeli chemical weapons capabilities are generally redacted from declassified U.S. documents.
+In 2015, Israel signed but did not ratify the Chemical Weapons Convention.
+According to the Russian Federation Foreign Intelligence Service, Israel has significant stores of chemical weapons they manufactured themselves.
+They have a highly developed chemical and petrochemical industry, skilled specialists and stocks of source material.
+They are capable of producing several nerve, blister and incapacitating weapons.
+A 2005 report from the Swedish Defence Research Agency concluded that Israel was probably not actively producing "traditional" chemical weapons but might have a functional stockpile of previously produced material.
+Assessment of Israeli chemical weapons capabilities were redacted from declassified U.S. documents.

-Although Israel has signed the CWC, it has not ratified the treaty and therefore is not officially bound by its tenets.
-The country is believed to have a significant stockpile of chemical weapons, likely the most abundant in the Middle-East, according to the Russian Foreign Intelligence Service.
+Although Israel did sign the CWC, it has not ratified the treaty and therefore is not officially bound by its provisions.
+Beliefs are that Israel has a significant stockpile of chemical weapons, likely to be the most abundant in the Middle-East according to the Russian Foreign Intelligence Service.
 A 1983 CIA report stated that Israel, after "finding itself surrounded by front-line Arab states with budding chemical weapon capabilities, became increasingly conscious of its vulnerability to chemical attack ... undertook a program of chemical warfare preparations in both offensive and protective areas ...
 In late 1982, a probable CW nerve agent production facility and a storage facility were identified at the Dimona Sensitive Storage Area in the Negev Desert.
 Other CW agent production is believed to exist within a well-developed Israeli chemical industry."

 In 1974, in a hearing before the U.S. Senate Armed Services Committee, General Almquist stated that Israel had an offensive chemical weapons capability.

 In 1992, El Al Flight 1862 bound for Tel Aviv crashed outside Amsterdam.
-In the course of the crash investigation, it was revealed that amongst the plane's cargo was fifty gallons of dimethyl methylphosphonate, a CWC schedule 2 chemical that can be used in the production of the nerve agent sarin.
-The dimethyl methylphosphonate was bound for the Israel Institute for Biological Research in Ness Ziona, a top secret military installation outside Tel Aviv that was also responsible for producing the poison used in a September 1997 assassination attempt on a leader of the Palestinian militant organization Hamas (Khaled Mashal).
-According to Israeli officials, the substance was only for defensive research purposes, to test filters for gas masks.
-This shipment was coming from a US chemical plant to the IIBR under a US Department of Commerce license.
+During the course of the crash investigation, fifty gallons of dimethyl methylphosphonate was found in the plane's cargo.
+Dimethyl methylphosphonate is a CWC schedule 2 chemical that can be used in the production of the nerve agent sarin.
+The dimethyl methylphosphonate was bound for the Israel Institute for Biological Research in Ness Ziona, a top-secret military installation outside Tel Aviv.
+The facility was also responsible for producing the poison used in a September 1997 assassination attempt on a leader of the Palestinian militant organization Hamas (Khaled Mashal).
+According to Israeli officials, the substance was destined for defensive research purposes, to test filters for gas masks.
+This shipment came from a US chemical plant to the IIBR under a US Department of Commerce license.

-The 1993 the U.S. Congress Office of Technology Assessment WMD proliferation assessment recorded Israel as a country generally reported as having undeclared offensive chemical warfare capabilities.
+The 1993 the U.S. Congress Office of Technology Assessment WMD proliferation assessment recorded Israel as a country known to have undeclared offensive chemical warfare capabilities.

-In October 1998, the London Sunday Times reported that Israeli F-16 fighters were equipped to carry chemical weapons, and that their crews have been trained on the use of such weapons.
+In October 1998, the London Sunday Times reported that Israeli F-16 fighters were equipped to carry chemical weapons and that their crews have been trained on the use of such weapons.